volodymyrhudyma/blog/content/blog/2020-05-02-objects-in-javascript.md

 title: Objects in JavaScript
 tag:
   - JavaScript
+metaDescription: Everything in JavaScript, except Primitives are Objects, that's why it's the most important part of the language.
 teaser: Everything in JavaScript, except "Primitives" are "Objects", that's why it's the most important part of the language.
 Understanding objects is essential in order to become professional.
 Objects are collections of